phylo42/IPK/README.md

 # xpas, the phylo k-mer database construction library

-This is a core library used in RAPPAS2 and SHERPAS.
+xpas is the shared part of RAPPAS2 and SHERPAS, which builds phylo k-mer databases and provides efficient access to previously built databases.

 ## Dependencies
 xpas depends on:
-- boost v1.67+, boost-serialization, boost-filesystem, boost-iostreams
+- boost v1.67+, boost-serialization, boost-filesystem, boost-iostreams, boost-program-options
+- zlib
 - third-party libraries included as submodules in the repository

 ## Install